Bringing BSU research to you

 We are regular exhibitors at the annual Cambridge Science Festival which is held in March each year and attracts more than 30,000 visitors.

 In 2016 we are taking part in STEM Fair 2016, organised at Duxford Imperial War Museum on Wednesday 15th June 2016.
 Here we will hold two workshops with secondary school children with two activities based around assessing and sampling of data.

-The Unit are also participating in an Open Day which will be part of the MRC Festival of Medical Research, taking place on Wednesday 22nd June 2016.
-This event will be be open to members of the public and school students to attend, giving an exciting insight into why statistics is important and how it helps us to understand what is going on in the world, with various hands-on activities and an opportunity to meet our biostatisticians.
-For more information on our Open Day, click here.
+The Unit are also participated in an Open Day which was part of the MRC Festival of Medical Research, on Wednesday 22nd June 2016.
+The event was open to members of the public and school students to attend, giving an exciting insight into why statistics is important and how it helps us to understand what is going on in the world, with various hands-on activities and an opportunity to meet our biostatisticians.

 Ask a statistician